 - Phase 1 projects support the testing of a new and innovative idea at a single shelter or rescue group, where the idea originated.

 - Phase 2 projects support the testing of the idea at one additional shelter or rescue group, helping you to learn whether a project can be replicated.

 - Phase 3 projects expand evaluation of the idea to three - six shelters or rescue groups, testing the idea at organizations of varying types.

 - Phase 4 projects evaluate the idea at 10 - 30 shelters or rescue groups, expanding the project to less well-resourced and a broader variety of organizations.

 Animal welfare organizations and research scientists who are associated with a University, College, or 501(c)3 non-profit can apply for this grant.

 How Does it Work?

-Contact us with an initial inquiry about your idea.
-We let you know whether it's a project that we might consider funding.
+Fill out the Pre-Application Inquiry Form and submit it to firstname.lastname@example.org.
+We'll let you know whether it's a project that we might consider funding.
 Let us know if you need a research scientist or a shelter/rescue group for your project; we may be able to connect you with someone who will be excited about your idea.
-Submit your application by the deadline, for our review.
+Then, if invited, submit your completed application by the deadline for our review.